ashwinkol/Notes/Java Notes/README.md

 ---

-# Java Clone Depp Copy and Shallow Copy
+# Java Clone Deep Copy and Shallow Copy

 Clone is a Greek word meaning "branch".
 In java, though clone is 'intended' to produce a copy of the same object it is not guaranteed.
 Clone comes with lots of if's and buts.
 Hence my first advice is to not depend on clones